RadhikaDeshpande1010/Retail-Order-Management-System-Model/README.md

 ![ER Diagram for Retail Order Management System](https://github.com/RadhikaDeshpande1010/Retail-Order-Management-System-Model/blob/main/ROMS_SRC/w3School_OrderManagement_ERDataModel.png)

-#### Step 3: Implement the Data Model
+### Step 3: Implement the Data Model

-1. Use Erwin Data Modeler’s forward engineering feature to implement the Retail Order Management System (ROMS) data model inside the MySQL server.
+1. Use Erwin Data Modeler’s forward engineering feature to implement the Retail Order Management System (ROMS) data model inside the Database Oracle 10g/11g.
-2. You need to select the Database tab, then choose the forward engineer option in Erwin Data Modeler to implement the ROMS data model into the MySQL server as demonstrated below.
+2. You need to select the Database tab, then choose the forward engineer option in Erwin Data Modeler to implement the ROMS data model into the Database Oracle 10g/11g server as demonstrated below.
 This will generate the necessary SQL scripts to create tables, relationships, and constraints based on the defined data model.
+3. The SQL script generated for Retail Order Management System can be accessed through the following link: [Retail Order Management System DDL Scripts](https://github.com/RadhikaDeshpande1010/Retail-Order-Management-System-Model/blob/main/ROMS_SRC/RetailOrderManagenment_SourceTablesDDLScript_V1.0.ddl)

-#### Step 4: Create Star Schema (Dimensional Model)
+### Step 4: Create Star Schema (Dimensional Model)

 In this step, you will create a Star Schema for the Retail Order Management System (ROMS).
 The goal is to design a dimensional model that supports efficient data analysis, particularly for tracking sales performance, inventory, and customer behavior.